UniVerse-App/UniVerse/README.md

 # Folders

-All of our app code will be stored in the "UniVerse" folder.
+All of our app code will be stored in the "AppFolder" folder.

 increment_1 should contain our relevant star UML files (everyone please add your files if you have them).